 This nationally recognized, American Design Drafting Association (ADDA) accredited instructional program prepares students in the areas of: planning, preparing and interpreting mechanical, architectural, structural, civil GPS, electrical/electronic, topographic, piping, tool and die, and other drawings.
-Instruction is provided in manual pencil drafting and Computer-Aided Design (CAD) techniques using the latest versions of Autodesk AutoCAD, Autodesk Revit, Solidworks and Google Sketchup software packages.
-Instruction in the use of reproduction materials, equipment and processes, development of detailed drawings and 3D solid modeling and printing is provided.
+The program will provide instruction in Computer-Aided Design (CAD) techniques using the latest versions of Autodesk AutoCAD, Autodesk Revit, Solidworks, and Google Sketchup software packages.
+Students will develop the use of reproduction materials, equipment and processes, development of detailed drawings and 3D solid modeling.
 This program meets industry standards through curriculum, professional development and state-of-the-art equipment.
-Students complete an architectural house project, which includes working drawings, specifications, 3-dimensional perspective rendering, and scale modeling.
-Each student develops a professional portfolio.
-This program is designed for students who plan to pursue an associate or baccalaureate degree in engineering or architecture.
+Students complete an architectural house project, which includes working drawings, specifications, 3-dimensional perspective modeling, and a physical scale model.
+Each student develops a professional portfolio and the program is designed for students who plan to pursue an associate or baccalaureate degree in architecture or engineering.